amy-hart/ask-alan/README.md

 * Text "Askalan convo" to 84433 for a conversation starter.
 * Text "Askalan joke" to 84433 for a joke.
-* Text "Askalan chatup" to 84433 for a chatup line.
+* Text "Askalan chatup" to 84433 for a chat up line.

 # Team Alan